Special avalanche warning issued for much of the Canadian Rockies | CBC News

 Warning runs from Dec.
 28 through until Jan.
 2

-Avalanche Canada has issued a special avalanche warning (SPAW) for much of the Canadian Rockies.
+Avalanche Canada has issued a special avalanche warning (SPAW) for much of the Canadian Rockies in Alberta and British Columbia.

+The warning, which was first issued earlier this week, covers B.C.'s Columbia Mountains, Glacier and Mount Revelstoke National Parks, as well as the Northern Rockies.
+As of Thursday, it was expanded to include Banff, Yoho, Kootenay and Jasper National Parks.

+The warning extends from the southern boundaries of the Purcell Wilderness Conservancy and Kokanee and Valhalla Provincial Parks, to Williston Lake north of Pine Pass and Mackenzie.

 Recent snowfall and warming temperatures have followed a cold and dry start to winter creating an unstable snowpack that could lead to natural and human-triggered avalanches.